Cannock Chase: Visitor sites and landmarks

 The Chase has several war memorials, including German and Commonwealth war cemeteries.
-A memorial to the victims of the Katyn massacre was unveiled by Stefan Staniszewski, whose father Hillary Zygmunt Staniszewski (a high court judge) died in the massacre.
+A memorial to the victims of the Katyn massacre was unveiled by Stefan Staniszewski, whose father Hillary, Zygmunt Staniszewski, died in the massacre.
 Preserved below the memorial are phials of soil from both Warsaw and the Katyn forest.
 Freda, the Harlequin Great Dane mascot of the New Zealand Rifle Brigade (Earl of Liverpool's Own) is also buried on the chase marked with a memorial marble headstone.

 Mountain biking

 The Chase is popular with cross-country mountain bike users.
-The purpose-built XC 'Follow the Dog' trail is an 11 km technically-challenging route, opened in 2005, starting and finishing at the Birches Valley Visitors/Cycle Centre.
+The purpose-built XC 'Follow the Dog' trail is an 11 km technically challenging route, opened in 2005, starting and finishing at the Birches Valley Visitors/Cycle Centre.
 It is open to all; however, it is not recommended for beginners.
 A new section of XC trail was opened in April 2010.
 The 'Monkey Trail' (11.2 km) is a more technical trail that splits from 'Follow the Dog' at about the halfway point, then rejoins slightly further on.
 There are several features mountain bikers can look out for when riding on the chase, such as Kitbag Hill, Rabbit Hill, Quagmire Bridge, Roots Hall and Brocton Shorts.

 Increasing popularity of the MTB trails led Network Rail to install a cycle bridge in 2013 at Moors Gorse to replace the previous pedestrian level crossing where multiple near misses indicated a high risk to cyclists.